juliuskoschnick/julius-koschnick/content/authors/admin/_index.md

     url: https://www.lse.ac.uk/economic-history

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD student at the Department of Economic History at the London School of Economics.
+I am on the job market this year.
 My research interests include long-run growth, human capital, knowledge transmission, and natural language processing.